Ghostosmoke/Ghostosmoke/README.md

 - 👋 Hi, I’m @Ghostosmoke
-- 👀 I’m interested in AI
+- 👀 I’m interested in Python Development and DevOps engineer
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on AI company or school
+- 💞️ I’m looking to collaborate government agencies
-- 📫 How to reach me ...
+- 📫 How to reach me sula293@gmail.com

 <!---
 Ghostosmoke/Ghostosmoke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.